-- 1. Select the Schema Browser window.
+- Select the Schema Browser window.
 If this window is not visible, select Schema Browser from the Window menu to set focus to it. - 2.
 In the Schema Browser window, select ErewhonInvestmentsViewSchema. - 3.
-Click the Run Application toolbar button (this is the green arrow). - 4.
+Click the Run Application toolbar button (this is the one with the arrow icon). - 4.
 Select TenderClosureApp in the Application Name combo box. - 5.
 Click OK to run the application.